-I was hoping to save this content for the book I am finishing on the process of exiting the military after years of war to reclaim your position in society, however, my tea kettle has just officially boiled over.
+I was hoping to save this content for the book I am finishing on the process of exiting the military after years of war, however, my tea kettle has just officially boiled over.
 First, let us start with one of the most contemptuous things to be hurled at a soldier since the advent of the grenade – Post Traumatic Stress Disorder (PTSD).
-Like most of my fellow warfighters I despise this term.
+Like most of my fellow warfighters, I despise this term.
 The term “disorder” doesn’t just imply that there is something tangibly wrong with you; it flat out states it.
-This in and of its self has been reason enough for many veterans to avoid seeking help.
+This in and of itself has been reason enough for many veterans to avoid seeking help.
 Sadly, the hurdles do not cease with nomenclature.
 The negative stigma of being labeled as having a disorder has kept countless veterans away from mental health facilities resulting in self-medicating in the form of drugs and alcohol.

 Another detrimental factor for those who have the greatest need for assistance is the thought that if one receives help then they are taking resources from someone with a greater need.
 Most veterans have heard the stories about how someone “never left the wire” or “never saw real combat” are receiving monetary compensation for their stress.
 It is easy for some to discredit their need and perceive them as milking the system.
 No prideful soldier wants to be viewed in this light by his or her peers, so they mock their own disposition in public while it destroys them in private.